-The payment processing industry is highly competitive.
-Such competition could adversely affect the fees we receive, and as a result, our margins, business, financial condition and results of operations.
+The vertical market software and payment processing industries are highly competitive.
+Such competition could adversely affect the revenue we receive, and as a result, our margins, business, financial condition and results of operations.

 The market for payment processing services is highly competitive and has relatively low barriers to entry.
 Other providers of payment processing services have established a sizable market share in the merchant acquiring sector and service more clients than we do.
 Our growth will depend, in part, on a combination of the continued growth of the electronic payment market and our ability to increase our market share.